swag-lang/swag/README.md

     Console.printf("%\n", "Hello mad world again !")
 }
 ```
-A *#run* block is executed at compile time, so the famous message will be printed by the compiler.
+A *#run* block is executed at compile time, so the famous message will be printed by the compiler :

 ``` swift
 #run